jewettaij/visfd/doc/doc_filter_mrc.md

 (or curve) that you are detecting in order for it to be excluded from the file containing the coordinates of that surface (or curve).
-For example, suppose you are using the "-membrane" or "-edge" arguments to detect a surface, as well as the "-normals-file" argument to save that surface to a PLY file.
+For example, suppose you are using the "-membrane" or "-edge" arguments to detect a surface, in addition to the "-normals-file" argument to save that surface to a PLY file.
-Voxels that are further than *distance* away from the detected surface will *not* be included in the PLY file that is generated.
+If you also use "-max-distance-to-feature distance", it means that voxels that are further than *distance* away from the detected surface will *not* be included in the PLY file that is generated.

-(The *distance* parameter has units of physical distance, *not* voxels.
+The *distance* parameter has units of physical distance, *not* voxels.
 By default, it is equal to 1.5 times the *thickness* parameter used with the "-membrane", "-edge", or "-curve" arguments.
-Setting it to "inf" disables this feature.)
+Setting it to "inf" disables this feature.

-*Note that voxels which are not excluded will have their coordinates projected onto the surface (or curve), regardless of how far away they are from it.*
+*Note that voxels which are not excluded will have their coordinates projected onto the surface (or curve), in an attempt to make it as smooth as possible.*

 ### -max-voxels-to-feature *num_voxels*